jayChung0302/videomix/README.md

 <img src="./imgs/fig1.png" width="80%" height="80%"></img>

 Tubemix is like a 'video-in-video' augmentation, and Stackmix is 'video-to-video'.
-Use videomix.py to implement Tubemix and Stackmix.
+Use <code>videomix.py</code> for implementing Tubemix and Stackmix.

 ## Example